 Discover why this British settlement was built and how it functioned as Great Britain and Spain each struggled to control land from Charleston to St. Augustine.
 (National Park)

-• Fortieth Anniversary of the National Historic Preservation Act
+• Fiftieth Anniversary of the National Historic Preservation Act

-Learn how the National Historic Preservation Act has affected your community in this lesson, prepared for the History Channel's Save Our History initiative.
+Learn how the National Historic Preservation Act has affected your community in this lesson, written by Teaching with Historic Places staff and prepared for the History Channel's Make History, Save History outreach initiative.

 • The Freeman School: Building Prairie Communities (80)